eduraices/react-nb-spring-mongo-starter/README.md

 * Open new shell allocated in ~/DownloadedFolder
 * In the same folder level (where the file named 'docker-compose.yml' is stored), execute from shell the command ´´´ docker-compose up ´´´, then you'll be noticed by the logs in console about  the steps of building new images and setting up containers in Docker, it may take some minutes, only the first time it was executed, be patience.

-### Containers included
+### Services described

-* frontend-react: According with file 'package.json' provided, React.js will be installed, so you´ll be noticed that your 'helloReact' is available from address 'http://localhost:3000'.
+* frontend: According with file 'package.json' provided, React.js will be installed, so you´ll be noticed that your 'helloReact' is available from address 'http://localhost:3000'.
-* database-mongo: Another container will be setup to start a MongoDB container, where to save your model.
+* database: Another container will be setup to start a MongoDB container, where to save your model.
-* backend-spring: Last, another container will be created to test the Spring built application, found in 'target/app-SNAPSHOT.jar'.
+* backend: Last, another container will be created to test the Spring built application, found in 'target/app-SNAPSHOT.jar'.

 ### Management